shreyapalase/Quantum-Computing-coding/Day3_LinearAlgebraForQuantum/README.md

-#Day3 - Linera Algebra for Quantum computing
+# Day3 - Linera Algebra for Quantum computing

 This Folder contains material to practice and understand linear algebra for quantum computing.

 ## contents -
-1. **day3_linearAlgebraForQuantum.ipynb**
+1. ** day3_linearAlgebraForQuantum.ipynb **

-   this is hand on jupyter notebook which covers foloowinf topics:
+   this is hands-on jupyter notebook which covers following topics:
    - Qubits as vectors
    - Bras and Kets
    - Inner product